profmaad/ruby-buspirate/README.md

-# ruby-buspirate - Ruby interface to Bus Pirate (via binary mode)
+# BusPirate - Ruby interface to Bus Pirate (via binary mode)

 ## Description

-Ruby class (and gem in the future) to access [The Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) in binary mode
+Ruby class (and gem in the future) to access [The Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) in binary mode.

 ## Features